Praying for Rain

 The local drainage district, the one-room school system is sometimes offered as an expression of a democratic impulse.
 They may also be taken to reflect a profound impatience with the abstract, indeed with any system whose mechanisms are so intricate they don't have a face and a name.
 Farmers distrust any machine that won't respond to a well-placed kick or any deal that can't be done over coffee.
 It's why they make such lousy economists, prey to conspiracy theories that purport to explain how Wall Street works in terms of Sunday school good and evil.

 Gary Comstock, a religious philosopher at Iowa State, ponders in A Place of Sense how farmers have been turned into cultural archetypes.
 "For them, it is not a battle of the Humanizing Powers of the Agrarian Tradition versus the Dehumanizing Powers of Industrial Modernism . . . .
 It is a little fight . . . a very specific battle with the Federal Land Bank, or the 1986 tax form, or a troublesome acre of buttonweeds."
 With nothing out there to block the view, they hardly see anything at all.

 Younger farmers, of course, have gone to school.
 They work in the cities.
 They keep their farms going with jobs that are vulnerable to corporate relocation decisions, interest rates, the outcome of the next union bargaining round.
-They are as other-reliant as any commuter who gets up every morning assuming that his fellows will provide him a subway car.
+They are as other-reliant as any commuter who gets up every morning assuming that his fellows will provide him a bus to get to work in.
 People still get hungry, these farmers have learned, but people no longer have to buy the food that our farmers grow.
 The fathers' springs were never interrupted by a strike, but the sons and daughters are having to learn how to trust human weathers. ●